SaidAlkildani/EndoGyn/README.md

 ## Methodologies
 ### Data Allocation and Preprocessing
+Single-cell RNA sequencing data was allocated from relevant publications.
+Both the ovarian cancer and the endometriosis datasets were retreived from the Gene Expression Ominobus database.
+The data required reformating and cleaning.
 ### Data Integration
+In order to regress out technical variations coming from the datasets and the samples, scVI was used.
+We chose scVI as it can batch correct the gene expression matrices.
+Other common integrative tools work primarily on the latent dimensional spaces.

 ### Machine Learning
+Due to the short time of the project (a month), we were only able to train an eXtreme Gradient Boosting (XGB) model.
+Hyperparameters are available in the ML notebook.

 ## Requirements
 * pyenv with Python: 3.11.3